scipy/scipy.org/www/scipylib/building/windows.rst

 ###############

 Up to this point, we have been discussing optimized versions of BLAS_ coupled with LAPACK_.
-It goes without saying then that it must be possible then to build NumPy and SciPy with an unoptimized (and therefore lower-performant) BLAS_ library.
+It goes without saying then that it must be possible to build NumPy and SciPy with an unoptimized (and therefore lower-performant) BLAS_ library.
-Pre-built libraries are readily available here, though **be sure to check the environment in which the libraries** were built.
+Pre-built libraries are readily available `here <https://icl.cs.utk.edu/lapack-for-windows/lapack/>`__, though **be sure to check the environment in which the libraries** were built.
 Otherwise, NumPy and SciPy will not build.
 However, if none of the environments match your own environment, the libraries themselves can be downloaded as ZIP files by searching for a "download" section on the BLAS_ and LAPACK_ webpages.
 Rough installation instructions can be found `here <http://ab-initio.mit.edu/wiki/index.php/Template:Installing_BLAS_and_LAPACK>`__ for